riboseinc/digicert-cli/README.md

 ```

 But it also has another dedicated `download` interface, which behave the same
-way but only downloads the content and it supports both the `--order_id` and
+way but only downloads the content and it supports both the `--order-id` and
-`--certificate_id`, so if we only need to download any certificate by it's id
+`--certificate-id`, so if we only need to download any certificate by it's id
 then we can use this interface.

 ```ruby